Lufia5scripts/Portfolio/project-1/README.md

-# Project 1
+# Sheffield Sharks Standard Ticket Anlaysis
-Documentation for my first data analytics project.
+An in‑depth analysis of Sheffield Sharks’ standard ticket prices, using descriptive statistics and league comparisons to highlight the club’s position within the Super League Basketball market.

 ![SLB Standard Adult](visuals/slbstandardadult.png)

-- The dataset contains 15 adult standard ticket prices across the British Basketball League.
+- The dataset contains 15 adult standard ticket prices across the Super League Basketball.
 Sheffield Sharks sit at £20, which is the median price, meaning exactly half of the league is cheaper and half is more expensive.
 This also places the Sharks within the mode, as £20 is the most frequently occurring price in the league, shared with Leicester Riders and Newcastle Eagles.

 - The mean (average) ticket price across all clubs is £21.90, placing Sheffield Sharks £1.90 below the league average.
 From a value for money standpoint, this positions the Sharks as a competitively priced club offering below‑average cost for a typical BBL game.